kitmi/jacaranda/packages/types/README.md

 ### Common Type Meta

--   {boolean} rawValue - Keep raw value, do not transform
+-   {boolean} plain - Keep raw value, don't try to type cast before post processing
 -   {boolean} optional - No error throw if value is null and default is null
--   {any} default = Default value if value is null
+-   {any} default - Default value if value is null
+-   {array} enum - An array of values which the value of a enumerable type should be one of it

 ### Enumerable Types